 The regulations provide ways for Scottish solicitors to enter into agreement either by way of Speculative Fee Agreement or Damages Based Agreement.
 For Speculative Fee Agreements, if a claim is successful, in addition to recovering costs from the opponent, they can charge an uplift on those costs, to be paid out of the damages received by the client.
 Alternatively, in Damages based agreements, the solicitor’s fee can be calculated as a percentage of the damages – in which case the solicitor would receive an agreed percentage of damages recovered as well in addition to costs recovered from the opponent.

 The caps provide greater certainty for clients entering into success fee agreements - Regulation 2 sets out caps on success fees for different areas of law and it should be noted that success fee agreements cannot be used in family proceedings, unless the success fee is contained in a Speculative as opposed to Damages based typed agreement.

 The regulations provide consumer protection in terms of form and content of what an agreement between solicitor and client must include for it to be valid.

 The Law Society of Scotland Success Fee Agreement Working Party has designed a template to be used in personal injury cases to support the profession in complying with the 2020 regulations and provide a gold standard agreement for the profession’s use going forward.

-You can download the style success fee agreement*, which the profession can adapt for use in other areas of law and the cooling off notice, here.
+You can download the style success fee agreement updated as at 20 October 2020, which the profession can adapt for use in other areas of law an accompanying explanatory note and the cooling off notice, here.
 Solicitors are reminded that they must issue the client with the Success Fee Agreement together with the Cooling off notice.